What is the Experiential Learning Requirement?

 I already offer experiential learning opportunities in my classes.
 How can I be sure my course(s) will fulfill the requirement for students?

-Each school and college has an implementation plan that details how its students will fulfill the requirement.
-Please check the EL Courses and Activities page for the most current implementation plan for each college.
+Each school and college has a list of approved courses and non-credit activities students can use to fulfill the requirement.
+Please check the EL Courses and Activities page to search for the most current list of approved courses for each college.
+A list of approved non-credit activities can be found on the Engage site.
 Each college has an Experiential Learning Certification Officer who serves as a resource and liaison for faculty and students.
 See the instructions on how to submit experiential learning course proposals through CAPA and the learning outcomes for all six areas for additional information.

 I am not interested in changing my courses, developing new experiential courses or supervising internships.
 Will I be required to do so?